SethRobinson/mahjongtracker/README.md

 This software was partially developed with the assistance of AI tools.
 The codebase includes contributions from AI-assisted development while maintaining human oversight and testing.

+## Notes and misc

+- This has nothing to do with Seth's [Mahjong AI robot](https://www.youtube.com/watch?v=TIz9l8qOs68), that's a different project.
+- I just realized I hardcoded it so flag images are read from rtsoft, but meh, that's fine I guess, I have the bandwidth

+## Credits

+- Written by Seth A. Robinson
+- House rules documents written by Akiko Robinson and Wei Yi
+- Special thanks to C2 Kyoto for being force to beta test this for the last few years